kaitlynzahn/week-7-group/overview.md

 - database of passwords
 - frontend
 - function for canLogin(){}
+- date of permissions/abilites of users & user types
+- date of classes teacher has created

 2. Instructors can perform all functions TAs can perform.
 - (see TA dependencies)